wombleton/gitlaw-nz/acts/B/Burial and Cremation Act 1964.md

     (2) Subject to the provisions of this Act, trustees may expend out of their funds such money as they think fit on the management and improvement of the cemetery and for the several purposes and objects authorised by this Act, including the appointment of such officers and servants as they think necessary.

-    (3) All money received by trustees shall, as soon as practicable after it has come into the hands of the Treasurer or other proper officer of the trustees, be paid into such bank within the meaning of the [Trustee Act 1956][106] as the trustees from time to time determine to an account to be called ""The \[_Name of Cemetery_\] Trustees' Account"", and no money shall be withdrawn from the bank except by authority of the trustees, and any cheque or other withdrawal notice shall be signed by at least 2 of the trustees.
+    (3) All money received by trustees shall, as soon as practicable after it has come into the hands of the Treasurer or other proper officer of the trustees, be paid into such bank within the meaning of the [Trustee Act 1956][113] as the trustees from time to time determine to an account to be called ""The \[_Name of Cemetery_\] Trustees' Account"", and no money shall be withdrawn from the bank except by authority of the trustees, and any cheque or other withdrawal notice shall be signed by at least 2 of the trustees.

     (4) Trustees may, unless the Minister otherwise directs, invest any of their funds not for the time being required to be expended in any manner in which trustees are for the time being authorised to invest trust funds.

     (5) Trustees may from time to time with the consent of the Minister apply any money received by them under this Act or any regulations or bylaws made under this Act in respect of a cemetery towards the management, administration, or improvement of any other cemetery.

-    (6) When land comprised in a cemetery, which is under the control and management of trustees, is disposed of pursuant to subsections (4) or (5) of [section 21][24], or where any such cemetery has been closed under [section 41][48], the trustees shall apply the proceeds of such disposition or any money received by them in respect of such cemetery and unexpended at the time when the closing order takes effect, respectively, in accordance with such directions as may be given to them by the Minister in that behalf.
+    (6) When land comprised in a cemetery, which is under the control and management of trustees, is disposed of pursuant to subsections (4) or (5) of [section 21][24], or where any such cemetery has been closed under [section 41][50], the trustees shall apply the proceeds of such disposition or any money received by them in respect of such cemetery and unexpended at the time when the closing order takes effect, respectively, in accordance with such directions as may be given to them by the Minister in that behalf.

     Compare: 1908 No 19 ss 13(3), 17, 19, 30A(2), (3), (4); 1926 No 23 s 4; 1950 No 42 s 4; 1953 No 49 s 2

-##### 29 Accounts and audit
+##### 29 Accounting records must be kept

-*   (1) Trustees shall keep full accounts of all money received and expended by them.

-    (2) In the month of April in each year trustees shall prepare for audit a statement of accounts, showing full particulars of all money received and paid during the year ending on 31 March then last past, together with a statement of assets and liabilities as at the close of that year.
+*   (1) Trustees must ensure that there are kept at all times accounting records that---

+    *   (a) correctly record the transactions of the trustees; and

+    *   (b) will enable the trustees to ensure that the financial statements of the trustees comply with this Act; and

+    *   (c) will enable the financial statements of the trustees to be readily and properly audited.

+    (2) Trustees must establish and maintain a satisfactory system of control of those accounting records.

+    (3) The accounting records must be kept---

+    *   (a) in written form in English; or

+    *   (b) in a form or manner in which they are easily accessible and convertible into written form in English.

+    Section 29: replaced, on 1 April 2014, by [section 125][100] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 29A Financial statements

+*   (1) Trustees must ensure that, within 5 months after the end of the financial year ending on 31 March, financial statements are---

+    *   (a) completed in relation to the trustees and that financial year; and

+    *   (b) dated and signed on behalf of the trustees by 2 of the trustees.

+    (2) The financial statements must be prepared in accordance with,---

+    *   (a) in the case of a specified not-for-profit entity, generally accepted accounting practice; or

+    *   (b) in any other case, either generally accepted accounting practice or a non-GAAP standard that applies for the purposes of this section.

+    Section 29A: inserted, on 1 April 2014, by [section 125][100] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 29B Financial statements must be audited

+*   (1) Trustees must ensure that the financial statements of the trustees are audited.

-    (3) Trustees are public entities as defined in [section 4][107] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is their auditor.
+    (2) Trustees are public entities as defined in [section 4][114] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is their auditor.

-    Compare: 1908 No 19 ss 41, 42, 43; 1959 No 54 s 2

-    Section 29(3): substituted, on 1 July 2001, by [section 53][108] of the Public Audit Act 2001 (2001 No 10).
+    Section 29B: inserted, on 1 April 2014, by [section 125][100] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 30 Bylaws made by trustees